rdfostrich/article-swj2020-cobra/content/solution.md

 we continue working with a bidirectional *aggregated* delta chain due to the non-increasing query execution times for increasing numbers of versions.

-<span class="comment" data-author="RV">At this point, you might want to write some remark on how this works time-wise.
-Because clearly, at moment t=1, I do not know yet what the dataset will look like at t=1+n.
-So bidirectional assumes that we have a bunch of versions being archived at once?</span>
+One disadvantage of the bidirectional approach is that it complicates ingestion, since we can not build a reverse delta chain directly, as we can not always know beforehand what a future version will look like.
+We provide an algorithm for this in [](#solution-ingestion).

 ### Storage Approach
 {:#solution-storage}

-<span class="rephrase" data-author="RV">As mentioned before, our storage approach builds upon that of OSTRICH.
+As mentioned before, our goal is to improve storage efficiency of RDF archives.
-The only difference is that OSTRICH uses a unidirectional aggregated delta chain,</span>
-<span class="comment" data-author="RV">This makes it sound very incremental and non-interesting.
-Isn't this a fundamental change, that will provide insights in how well this approach works for RDF?</span>
-and our approach uses a bidirectional aggregated delta chain.
+For this, we build on top of the hybrid storage approach from OSTRICH, and we fundamentally modify this storage approach to use a bidirectional aggregated delta chain instead of a unidirectional aggregated delta chain.
 Concretely, this means that not only deltas exist *after* the snapshot, but also *before* the snapshot.